Publications

 -

 International agreements are known to elicit cooperation based on their stringency, clarity, and enforceability.
 Yet, it is puzzling that states regularly enter binding and far-reaching agreements whose implications they know little about.
 Twenty-first century trade faces a major obstacle in non-tariff measures (NTMs), like national product standards, which slow down the flow of goods and raise consumer prices.
 Still, institutional commitments to dismantling regulatory barriers remain vague, both at the WTO and in preferential trade agreements (PTAs).
 This paper asks: what allows states to cooperate in the absence of strong and clear rules?
 I introduce the notion of deferred contracting (DC) to theorize how states can cooperate and make concessions on costly regulatory commitments after treaty ratification so as to avoid domestic vetoes.
 I argue that a more institutionalized pursuit of DC leads PTA members to converge more in their national product regulations.
-I introduce a novel dynamic measure of regulatory distance in product standardization built using principal component analysis (PCA), and covering 118 countries between 1995 and 2020.
-Difference-in-differences estimation reveals that bilateral PTAs with more institutionalized DC fora reduce regulatory distance between members states more than other agreements.
+I introduce a novel dynamic measure of regulatory distance in product standardization built using principal component analysis (PCA), and covering 90 countries between 1995 and 2020.
+Difference-in-differences estimation with matching reveals that bilateral PTAs with more institutionalized DC fora reduce regulatory distance between members states more than other agreements.
 Relying on a mixed-method approach, I complement my statistical findings with a case study on the EU-Japan Economic Partnership Agreement (EPA).
-Existing literature has long established that institutionalized cooperation revolves around visible commitments formalized during highly scrutinized and contested negotiations.
+Existing literature has long established that institutionalized cooperation revolves around visible commitments formalized during politically contested negotiations.
 This study reveals that, in fact, the politics of treaty implementation is no less fruitful in producing new policy decisions in the shadow of vague and incomplete contracts.

 -